browserengineering/book/book/styles.md

 browser.
 But web pages should be able to override our style decisions and take on a unique character.
-This is done via _Cascading Style Sheets_, a simple styling language for web authors (and, as we'll see, browser developers) to define how a web page out to look.
+This is done via _Cascading Style Sheets_, a simple styling language for web authors (and, as we'll see, browser developers) to define how a web page ought to look.

 The style attribute
 ===================